- Home

 (I) It shall be the responsibility of any holder of a retail liquor license or his or her agent or employee to require proper identification to assure that the person is 21 years of age or older prior to the person purchasing or obtaining alcoholic liquor, whether for consumption on the premises or in the original package.
 Proper identification shall consist of not less than two valid means of identification; one of which shall include a clear, readily recognizable individual photograph of the person purchasing or obtaining alcoholic liquor.
 Traffic tickets, citations or other similar items shall not be used to establish the age of the person.
 The license holder, or his or her agent or employee shall be held responsible for determining the validity of identification items accepted for establishing age.

-(70 Code, § 4-19) (Ordinance 170, passed February 26, 1974; Ordinance 344, passed April 26, 1983; Ordinance 570, passed June 14, 1994; Ordinance 593, passed March 14, 1995; Ordinance 729, passed August 12, 2003) Penalty, see § 10.99
+(`70 Code, § 4-19) (Ord.
+170, passed 2-26-74; Ord.
+344, passed 4-26-83; Ord.
+570, passed 6-14-94; Ord.
+593, passed 3-14-95; Ord.
+729, passed 8-12-03) Penalty, see § 10.99

-§ 93.04 Nuisances
+§ 93.04 NUISANCES

-(B) Nuisances affecting health.
+(A) Nuisances affecting health.
 The following acts, omissions, places, conditions and things are hereby specifically declared to be public health nuisances, but shall not be construed to exclude other health nuisances coming within the definition of this section:

 (1) Carcasses of animals, birds or fowl not lawfully disposed of in a sanitary manner within 24 hours after death;